Herb Profile: Blue Vervain

 Blue Vervain, Verbena hastata, Verbenaceae

 Herbalist Matthew Wood describes several specific uses for blue vervain and for the type of constitutions it is helpful for.
-Blue vervain is good for people who are very intense, who have impossibly high standards for themselves and that don’t have the strength to sustain this high level of activity that they demand of themselves.
+Blue vervain can be helpful for people who are very intense, who have impossibly high standards for themselves and that don’t have the strength to sustain this high level of activity that they demand of themselves.

 Blue vervain’s dispersing effect makes it useful for conditions where there is tension or constrained energy and is useful for headaches or neck pain caused by extreme tension.